Fixed: Local Security Authority Protection Off – Your Device May Be Vulnerable

 Usually, the user turns off the Local Security Authority protection from the Task Manager as it appears to be a heavy process.
 However, if it is not manually disabled and is not running, there can be three reasons behind it –

-These 3 are the most probable causes of Local Security Authority Protection not running on your Windows PC.
+These 3 are the most probable causes of the warning.
 As you can realize, all of these require a power user to understand and move ahead to fix.

 Check out our easy-to-execute fixes curated, especially for normal users below!